SoloKingxRobert/Framio/README.md

 ### Prerequisites

-You need Rust (latest stable toolchain), Windows 10 or 11, and Cargo (bundled with Rust — check with `cargo --version`).
+You need Rust (latest stable toolchain), Windows 10 or 11, and Cargo (bundled with Rust: check with `cargo --version`).

 ### Clone and Run